Computer Science

 The content of this A Level in Computer Science is divided into three components:

-Computer systems component - this contains the majority of the content of the specification and is assessed in a written paper recalling knowledge and understanding of algorithms and programming
+1. Computer systems component - this contains the majority of the content of the specification and is assessed in a written paper recalling knowledge and understanding of algorithms and programming.

-Component 2 relates principally to problem solving skills needed by learners to apply the knowledge and understanding encountered in Component 1
+2. Component 2 - this relates principally to problem solving skills needed by learners to apply the knowledge and understanding encountered in Component 1

-Programming project - a practical portfolio based assessment with a task that is chosen by the teacher or learner and is produced in an appropriate programming language of the learner’s or teacher’s choice
+3. Programming project - a practical portfolio-based assessment with a task that is chosen by the teacher or learner and is produced in an appropriate programming language of the learner’s or teacher’s choice

 The A Level Computer Science includes the following topics: